gpuweb/WSL/Spec/source/index.rst

 To check that a function call is well-typed:

 #.
 Check that each argument is well-typed
 #.
-Make a set of all the functions in the global environment that share the same name and number of parameters
+Make a set of all the functions in the global environment that share the same name and number of parameters, and that is not an entry point
 #.
 For each function in that set:

     #.
 Check that each argument can be given a type that match the type of the parameter